BUSSW E&I Student Group

 Peer Support Spotlight

 Looking for additional connection, community, and encouragement?
-Join one (or more!) of the Peer Support Drop-in Sessions this spring in the Student Lounge and meet your Peer Mentors featured below!
+Join one (or more!) of the Peer Support Drop-in Sessions this fall in the Student Lounge and meet your Peer Mentors featured below!
 Our BUSSW peer mentors are ready to offer guidance, support and connection to fellow OLP students.
 While peer mentors won’t provide tutoring, counseling, or academic advising, they are here to be a valuable resource for you through sharing their wisdom and experience, directing you to resources, and offering words of encouragement.
 Some sessions will have a specific topic with facilitated discussion, others are more open-ended “general peer support” sessions.
-Drop-in sessions for Summer 2025 will be held the Second Sunday of every month in the Student Lounge:
+Drop-in sessions for Fall 2025 will be held the Second Sunday of every month in the Student Lounge:

-Sunday, 6/8 at 6pm with Jam
+Sunday, 10/12 at 5pm with Jam and Chiara

-Sunday, 7/13 at 6pm with Ellie and Kelly
+Sunday, 11/9 at 5pm with Jam and Chiara

-Sunday, 8/10 at 6pm with Ellie and Kelly
+Sunday, 12/14 at 5pm with Alyssa and Nate

 Meet your Peer Mentors: